Thesis Title: Freedom & Resistance in Contemporary Afrofuturism

 My PhD examines themes of resistance and freedom within Afrofuturism, a flexible artistic movement and theoretical practice that explores Black diasporic futurity.
 My PhD will also discuss the way Afrofuturists use a Western science-fiction aesthetic to challenge assumptions about race and a monolothic Black identity.
 My project will explore the links between Afrofuturism, Black freedom, and resistance and argue that these themes are central to Afrofuturism, helping to disguish the cultural movement within science fiction/fantasy and speculative fiction.

-I will be examining a variety of media, including comics/graphic novels, music, literature, film, and podcasts from the1990s-present.
-The chapters of my thesis will be arranged around case studies of specific texts such as the works of author N. K. Jemisin, music by Janelle Monae, and Milestone Media (DC) comics as case studies.
+I will be examining a variety of media, including comics/graphic novels, music, literature, film, and podcasts from the 1990s-present.
+The chapters of my thesis will be arranged around specific texts including the works of author N. K. Jemisin, music by Janelle Monae, and Milestone Media (DC) comics.